Pet Dietary Supplements Market Size and Share

 By Supplement Type: Multivitamins Anchor, CBD and Proteins Disrupt

-Multivitamins hold 28.7% of the pet supplement market share in 2024, serving as a primary entry point for consumers seeking comprehensive wellness solutions.
+Multivitamins hold 28.7% of the pet dietary supplements market share in 2024, serving as a primary entry point for consumers seeking comprehensive wellness solutions.
 The market shows increased diversification through condition-specific supplements, particularly in immune health and senior care categories.
 CBD and hemp derivatives demonstrate strong growth with a 10.4% CAGR, supported by improving regulations and their effectiveness in both anxiety reduction and mobility enhancement.
 Proteins and peptides, particularly collagen formulations, gain prominence in joint health and dermatological applications, with notable adoption in Asian markets where fish-derived collagen meets regional preferences.
 The market maintains steady demand for omega-3s, probiotics, antioxidants, and botanical ingredients in specialized formulations.

 Research validation emerges as a significant factor, with expanding clinical evidence supporting collagen-vitamin C combinations and lipid-encapsulated CBD formulations.
 Advanced proteomic analysis techniques improve peptide bioavailability, creating clear differentiation between premium products and standard multivitamin offerings in the market.